pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/_index.md

 ## Examples

-If you're looking for some examples to get started, look no further!
+The following examples demonstrate how to use Automation API in various use cases.

 {{< chooser language "typescript,javascript,python,go,csharp" >}}